 1.8.0+: This feature is available in Consul versions 1.8.0 and newer.

-Terminating gateways enable connectivity from services in the Consul service mesh to services outside the mesh.
+Terminating gateways enable connectivity within your organizational network from services in the Consul service mesh to services outside the mesh.
 These gateways effectively act as Connect proxies that can represent more than one service.
 They terminate Connect mTLS connections, enforce intentions, and forward requests to the appropriate destination.

 For additional use cases and usage patterns, review the tutorial for understanding terminating gateways.

 Known limitations: Terminating gateways currently do not support targeting service subsets with L7 configuration.
 They route to all instances of a service with no capabilities for filtering by instance.